benhsz/parless/README.md

 ![example code](https://benhsz.github.io/images/parless/parless.png)

-Of course, with a decent amount of parentheses being outright invisible, it could be a bit awkward if the user wishes to manually select and edit code as text with the cursor.
+Of course, with a decent amount of parentheses being outright invisible, it could be awkward if the user wishes to manually select and edit code as text with the cursor.
 For that reason, parentheses will re-appear with the presence of a cursor, be it text or mouse cursor.
 Seen here in this animated mockup:

 ![animation](https://benhsz.github.io/images/parless/mouse-over.gif)